rockkingjy/OpenTracker/readme.md

 - And this is not only boring Codes,
 + It also has Maths and Implement Notes!
 ```
-If you don't exact know what this means:
+If you don't exactly know what this means:

 <p align="center">
     <img src="images/equation.png", width="480">
 </p>

-**Don't worry**, it will be explained in the notes.
+**Don't worry**, it will be explained fully in the [Notes](https://github.com/rockkingjy/OpenTracker/tree/master/notes).
 All the maths details of the Not-that-easy algorithms are explaned fully from the very beginning.
-If you have headache of reading the papers(as most of us have), this is a good tutorial.
+If **you have headache of reading the papers**(as most of us have), this is a good tutorial.
 (Check [Notes](https://github.com/rockkingjy/OpenTracker/tree/master/notes)(draft now)).

 Or, **if you have problems with implement a complicate cutting-edge algorithms, check this!
 You will get something!**